 Can you help us with a plan and the infrastructure that will result in the capture and processing of all available raw materials and their transformation into good, healthy compost for our garden?
 We are open to any idea.
 Do you want to install urine collecting stations around the yard for all males to contribute a nitrogen-rich liquid?
 Fine by us.
 Do you want to set up a big vat for producing fish emulsion?
 Please do.
 You will definitely have a crowd of interested neighbors checking out the progress of your brew.
 If you have been looking for a place where you can experiment with interesting and innovative ideas for soil building, this is it.

 Interns will help to care for the garden and will take part in other activities of the farm as part of a 40 work week.
-Past interns have gone to the bamboo forest to gather bamboo for a natural building project, gone to the bat cave to collect guano for use as fertilizer, and after a storm, hauled truckloads of seaweed from a nearby beach to put in our compost pile.
+Past interns have helped to make soap, gone to the bamboo forest to gather bamboo for a natural building project, helped to build both cob and brick outdoor ovens, and have cultured the wild yeast that made the bread that was baked in them.

 We will do our best to introduce the interns to the town and the people who live here so that the interns can fully experience life in a rural Jamaican town.
 Please check out our Internships page, where you can see a slide show with pictures that show more of life here for our interns.
 To apply for this internship, please fill out the application and send it to us by email.

 We require interns to keep a blog and to write regular blog postings.
 If any interesting idea has good results, please help us to document it in booklet form to give to the government agency that provides support to farmers (Rural Agricultural Development Agency).